34 Wheelchair Sports You Should Know About

 11. Wheelchair Racing

-Track events from 100m sprints to 5,000m races, using ultra-light racing wheelchairs built for speed.
+Track events from 100m sprints to 5,000m distances using ultra-light racing wheelchairs built for pure speed.
+Athletes compete at world championships and the Paralympics with specialized hand-cycle style propulsion systems.

 12. Handcycling